plaitse/video-player.js/README.md

 ## Frontend

-- Implement delete feature in the history panel
+- Implement a delete feature in the history panel
 - Don't store the URL in the history and the bookmarks panels if already presents but place it on top of the list
 - Improve the observer/observable pattern with a "change detection" Angular architecture

 ## Backend

-- Improve security (remove all .env from GitHub, protect POST queries, etc.)
+- Improve security (remove all .env files from GitHub, protect the POST queries, etc.)
 - Better error handling
 - Add a Swagger documentation for the routes
 - Implement TypeScript for a better typing